Jaredburne47/4150ReadRight/readright_app/README.md

 ### Teacher Experience (Core Screens)
 - `lib/screens/teacher_dashboard_screen.dart` — Teacher dashboard providing navigation to manage word lists and review student progress.
 - `lib/screens/student_progress_screen.dart` — Displays placeholder charts for student performance analytics (to be populated in later milestones).
-- `lib/screens/manage_word_list_screen.dart` — Mock interface for teachers to edit and manage Dolch/Phonics word lists.
+- `lib/screens/manage_word_list_screen.dart` — interface for teachers to view Dolch/Phonics word lists and the words in them.
+They can also upload csv word lists to the app.
+- `lib/screens/word_list_screen.dart` - screen to view the words and sentences in the word lists.
 - Logout functionality is available from the teacher dashboard, clearing the stored session.

 ---